Click Here for Our Recommended Antivirus for Your Device

 The discount rate is the minimum interest rate that the central bank provides.
 It calculates the current value of the net amount of cash that the commercial banks return.

-In simple words, it is the amount that the central bank charges on the institutions or commercial banks on its shortest term loans as an interest.
+Simply put, it is the amount the central bank charges on the institutions or commercial banks on its shortest-term loans as interest.

-The discount rate does not depend on the effective rate of interest and is mainly concerned with the investor’s viewpoint.
+The discount rate does not depend on the effective interest rate and is mainly concerned with the investor’s viewpoint.
 It does not differ from bank to bank.

-In the Discount rate, the demand, supply, and value of the companies do not have any effect on Discount rates.
-In the Discount rate, the fixed amount of money plays different roles from time to time.
+In the Discount rate, the companies’ demand, supply, and value do not affect Discount rates.
+In the Discount rate, the fixed amount of money plays different roles occasionally.

-It is usually charged to the investing institutions or commercial banks.
+It is charged to investing institutions or commercial banks.
 The Discount rate does not get affected by the effective rate of interest.

 discount rate